Betreuungsrechtsreform 2023: Wissenswertes aus notarieller Sicht

 Comparing LLC and sole proprietorship: The similarities

-• Whether you’re a sole proprietor or the owner of a single-member LLC, you’re required to report your income and expenses on Schedule C of Form 1040.
+• Tax obligations.
+Whether you’re a sole proprietor or the owner of a single-member LLC, you’re required to report your income and expenses on Schedule C of Form 1040.
 The net income will be taxable to you regardless of whether you withdraw cash from the business or not.

-• Business expenses will be deductible against your gross income and not as itemized deductions.
+• Recordkeeping.
+Business expenses will be deductible against your gross income and not as itemized deductions.
 As such, it’s important that you maintain complete records of your income and expenses.
 This ensures that you can take the full amount of the deductions that you’re entitled to.

-• If you hire any employees, whether you have a sole proprietorship or an LLC, you need to acquire a taxpayer identification number, in addition to withholding and paying payroll taxes.
+• Employees.
+If you hire any employees, whether you have a sole proprietorship or an LLC, you need to acquire a taxpayer identification number, in addition to withholding and paying payroll taxes.
 Without employees, your social security number is your taxpayer identification number.

-• When it comes to business licenses and permits, both business structure options require you to keep up with those obligations.
-Note that state and local governments, like counties, cities or towns, usually impose these business requirements.
-But in some cases, the federal government does, too.
+• Licenses and permits.
+When it comes to business licenses and permits, both an LLC and a sole proprietorship require you to keep up with those obligations.
+Note that state and local governments, like counties, cities or towns, usually impose business license requirements.
+In some cases, the federal government does, too.
 You need to be aware of all business obligations, regardless of whether you choose an LLC or sole proprietorship.

-• As a sole proprietor, you can choose to do business under your own name, or you can choose an “assumed business name”, also referred to as a DBA (Doing Business As), d/b/a or fictitious name.
+• DBA option.
+As a sole proprietor, you can choose to do business under your own name, or you can choose an “assumed business name”, also referred to as a DBA (Doing Business As), d/b/a or fictitious name.
 Similarly, with a single-member LLC, you can do business under the legal name of the LLC, which is the name on its formation document.
 Or, you can have the LLC register its own DBA.

 Differences between LLC and sole proprietorship